okbob/plpgsql_check/README.md

 Pragmas `enable:tracer` and `disable:tracer`are active for Postgres 12 and higher

+# Upgrade

+plpgsql_check doesn't support upgrade (of plpgsql_check).
+Before upgrade you should to drop this extension.

 # Compilation

 You need a development environment for PostgreSQL extensions: